0xPeerHold/cmdbin/README.md

 If you set `-exit-on-idle`, keep it generous.
 Browsers slow down timers in background tabs, so a value under about two minutes can quit the program while a tab is still sitting open.
 The program warns you at startup if you set it that low.

 **About `-host`:** binding to anything other than `127.0.0.1` exposes the bin with **no PIN and no encryption** — that protection belongs to the sharing feature, not to the main address.
 Anyone who can reach the port can read and edit everything.
-If you want another device to have access, use [sharing](#sharing) instead.
+Copy buttons also stop working properly, because a plain `http` address that is not `localhost` is not treated as a secure context by browsers.
+If you want another device to have access, use [sharing](#sharing-with-another-device) instead.

+When you do bind wider, startup prints the addresses other devices can use alongside the loopback one, so you do not have to look up your own IP.

 ---